 Hingham CARES Awarded Federal Drug-Free Communities Support Program Grant

-Hingham CARES, the town's substance misuse prevention coalition, received word today that they are recipients of the coveted federal Drug-Free Communities (DFC) grant.
+Hingham CARES, the town’s substance misuse prevention coalition, received word today that they are recipients of the coveted federal Drug-Free Communities (DFC) grant.
 The DFC grant is offered annually through the Department of Health and Human Services (HHS).
-CARES applied for the DFC grant in 2019 when it was offered through the Substance Abuse and Mental Health Services Administration (SAMHSA) but was unsuccessful.
-In 2020, the grant was offered through the National Institutes of Health (NIH).
+CARES, which stands for Community Action Resources Education and Support, applied for the DFC grant in 2019 when it was offered through the Substance Abuse and Mental Health Services Administration (SAMHSA) but was unsuccessful.
+In 2020, the grant was offered through the Centers for Disease Control (CDC).

 The deadline for the grant was extended by three months due to COVID, and, as a result, the award announcements were also delayed.
 “We have been on the edge of our seats waiting for the news,” said CARES Board member Libby Claypoole who wrote the budgetary component of the grant application.
 “This is a great way to close out a challenging year.
 We are so grateful.”